IN THIS CHAPTER

 WHERE FOODS.Calories BETWEEN 300 AND 100

-, you must be able to guarantee that the first term in your comparison is always equal to or less than the second term.
+BETWEEN, you must be able to guarantee that the first term in your comparison is always equal to or less than the second term.

-predicate with character, bit, and datetime data types as well as with the numeric types.
+You can use the BETWEEN predicate with character, bit, and datetime data types as well as with the numeric types.
 You may see something like the following example:

 SELECT FirstName, LastName